FH-Campus-Wien-WEB/web24-exercise-1/README.md

     * **h2**.
 A last header for the `Actors`
     * **ul**.
 Again, an unordered list with list items for all actors

-This is what the HTML structure looks for a specific movie:
+This is what the HTML structure looks like for a specific movie:

 ```html
 <article>